SchmidtDSE/afscgap/README.md

 <br>

 ### Advanced Filtering
 Finally, users may provide advanced queries using Oracle's REST API query parameters.
-For example, this queries for 2021 records with haul from the Gulf of Alaska in a specific geograph area:
+For example, this queries for 2021 records with haul from the Gulf of Alaska in a specific geographic area:

 ```
 import afscgap